On the Impact of Black-box Deployment Strategies for Edge AI on Latency and Model Performance: Background

-Overall, model partitioning is a powerful strategy for optimizing the deployment of deep neural network models on resource-constrained devices.
-This family of Edge AI operators can partition models across the tiers of an Edge AI Environment: \begin{itemize} \item Mobile-Edge Partition: The mobile device receives the input data, performs inference on the first half of the model, and then sends the intermediate output to the edge device.
-Afterward, the edge device performs inference on the second half of the model using the received intermediate output from the mobile device.
-Finally, the edge device sends the final output back to the mobile device.
+\begin{itemize} \item Mobile-Edge Partition: The Mobile device receives the input data, performs inference on the first half of the model, and then sends the intermediate output to the Edge device.
+Afterward, the Edge device performs inference on the second half of the model using the received intermediate output from the Mobile device.
+Finally, the Edge device sends the final output back to the Mobile device.

-\item Mobile-Cloud Partition: The mobile device receives the input data, performs inference on the first half of the model and sends the intermediate output to the cloud device via the edge device.
-Then, the cloud device performs inference on the second half of the model using the received intermediate output from the edge device.
-Finally, the cloud device sends the final output back to the mobile device via the edge device.
+\item Mobile-Cloud Partition: The Mobile device receives the input data, performs inference on the first half of the model, and sends the intermediate output to the Cloud device via the Edge device.
+Then, the Cloud device performs inference on the second half of the model using the received intermediate output from the Edge device.
+Finally, the Cloud device sends the final output back to the Mobile device via the Edge device.

-\item Edge-Cloud Partition: The mobile device first receives the input data and sends it to the edge device as it is.
-Then, the edge device performs inference on the first half of the model using the received input data and sends the intermediate output to the cloud device.
-The Cloud device further performs inference on the second half of the model using the received intermediate output from the edge device.
-Finally, the cloud device sends the final output back to the edge device, which in turn sends it back to the mobile device. \end{itemize}
+\item Edge-Cloud Partition: The Mobile device first receives the input data and sends it to the Edge device as it is.
+Then, the Edge device performs inference on the first half of the model using the received input data and sends the intermediate output to the Cloud device.
+The Cloud device further performs inference on the second half of the model using the received intermediate output from the Edge device.
+Finally, the Cloud device sends the final output back to the Edge device, which in turn sends it back to the Mobile device. \end{itemize}